MultithreadCorner/Hydra.Python/docs/project_report.rst

 Submitted by- Deepanshu Thakur
 ******************************

-I spend my last 3 months working on `GSoC project`_.
+I spent my last 3 months working on a `GSoC project`_.
 My GSoC project was related with writing the bindings of the Hydra C++ library.
-Hydra is a header only C++ library designed and used to run on Linux platforms.
-Hydra is a templated C++11 library designed to perform common High Energy Physics data analyses on massively parallel platforms.
-The idea of this GSoC project is to provide the bindings of the Hydra library, so that the python support for Hydra library can be added and python can be used for the prototyping or development.
+Hydra is a header-only C++ library designed and used to run on Linux platforms.
+Hydra is a templated C++11 library designed to perform common High Energy Physics data analysis on massively parallel platforms.
+The idea of this GSoC project was to provide the Python bindings for the Hydra library, so that the Python support can be added to the overall Hydra project and Python can be used for the prototyping or development.

 .. _GSoC project: https://summerofcode.withgoogle.com/projects/#6669304945704960

-My original proposal deliverables and my final output looks a little bit different and there are some very good reasons for it.
+My original proposal deliverables and final output ended up looking a little bit different, and there are some very good reasons for it.
 The change of deliverables will become evident in the discussion of the design challenges and choices later in the report.
 In the beginning the goal was to write the bindings for the ``Data Fitting``, ``Random Number Generation``, ``Phase-Space Monte Carlo Simulation``, ``Functor Arithmetic`` and ``Numerical integration``, but we ended up having the bindings for ``Random Number Generation`` and ``Phase-Space Monte Carlo Simulation`` only.
-(Though remaining classes can be binded with some extra efforts but we do not have time left under the current scope of GSoC, so I have decided to continue with the project outside the scope of GSoC.)
+(The remaining classes can be binded with some extra effort but we do not have time left under the current scope of GSoC, so I have decided to continue with the project outside the scope of GSoC given my interest in the project.)

-Choosing proper tools
+Choosing the proper tools
-*********************
+*************************

-Let me take you to my 3 months journey.
-First step was to find a tool or package to write the bindings.
-Several options were in principle available to write the bindings for example in the beginning we tried to evaluate the `SWIG`_.
+Let me take you though my three-month journey.
+First step was to find a tool or package to write the bindings with.
+Several options were in principle available to write the bindings.
+For example, at the beginning we tried to evaluate the `SWIG`_ project.
 But the problem with SWIG is, it is very complicated to use and second it does not support the ``variadic templates`` while Hydra underlying `Thrust library`_ depends heavily on variadic templates.
-After trying hands with SWIG and realizing it cannot fulfill our requirements, we turned our attention to `Boost.Python`_ which looks quite promising and a very large project but this large and complex suite project have so many tweaks and hacks so that it can work on almost any compiler but with added so many complexities and cost.
-Finally we turned our attention to use `pybind11`_.
+After trying hands with SWIG and realizing it cannot fulfill our requirements, we turned our attention to `Boost.Python`_, which looked quite promising.
+It is a very large project; but this large and complex suite project has so many tweaks and hacks so that it can work on almost any compiler.
+It does add much complexity and cost.
+Finally, we turned our attention to the newer `pybind11`_ project.
-A quote taken from pybind11 documentation,
+A quote taken from the pybind11 documentation,

    Boost is an enormously large and complex suite of utility libraries that works with almost every C++ compiler in existence.
 This compatibility